AuroraArc/qubit-feature-analysis/README.md

   * The inconclusive nature of the RMSE results is attributed to the small range of values.
   * Optimal RMSE score = $0$
 #### 1.3 Implications
-The results show that qubit data over time is not predictive of error rate.
+The results suggest that qubit data over time is not predictive of error rate.

 ### 2. ECR Prediction Across Qubits
 #### 2.1 Optimal $\alpha$-Regularization